MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

-From such a server-requesting Pod, after it is placed on the Node named "somenode" and started and queried to reveal that the set of associated GPUs is `{"3"}`, the dual-pod controller would construct the following to give to the kube-apiserver to create the server-running Pod.
+From such a server-requesting Pod, after it is placed on the Node named "somenode" and started and queried to reveal that the set of associated GPUs is `{"3"}`, the dual-pod controller that manages sleep/wake but not model swapping would construct the following to give to the kube-apiserver to create the server-running Pod.

 ```yaml
 apiVersion: v1